Sewing machines and textiles: inspiring the next generation

 For a start, there is a bigger picture which is often overlooked.
 Retail is the second largest employment sector in Australia, only marginally behind healthcare.

 Fashion and clothing retail forms a large part of this sector.
 For 2012 the Australian Fashion Council (formerly the TFIA) estimated the entire fashion and clothing supply chain, including manufacture, wholesale and retail, contributed $27.5 billion to the national economy.
 The sector employed 200,000 people (TFIA, July 2012).
 Yet many of those persons were unskilled and under-trained, young people.

 The unfortunate side is that the rapid turnover of large retail chains and continual cost-cutting prevents their frontline staff from gaining the skills and knowledge they need to carve out a potentially rewarding career.
 Poor service leaves customers disappointed.
 And brick and mortar stores lose their biggest advantage over online sellers – knowledgeable, personal advice.

 Of course the traditional retail fashion industry is already under threat.
 Industry analysts eMarketer Inc predicted that in the US over 20% of apparel would be purchased online by 2016.
+That's a few years ago and it's likely the number is much higher now.
 Traditional brick and mortar retailers had to offer better service and unique benefits to compete in the changing marketplace.
 Knowledgeable, fashion-conscious staff had to be one of the first priorities.

 How it should be